Why are so many flights delayed today?

 Delays by Passengers

 Sometimes, the luggage has been checked in, but its owner is missing.
-That’s a liability on the airport, to find the owner or unload the luggage.
+That’s a liability at the airport, to find the owner or unload the luggage.
 The airport staff is actually trying to help this person.

 Talk about help, sometimes passengers face medical emergencies, which can create serious problems for everyone involved.
 The crew has to handle such situations which can cause flight delays.